 Keep up to date with upcoming events on our Meetup page, Facebook or Twitter

-You can also find out what’s on in our Events Leaflet 2020
+You can also find out what’s on in our Events Leaflet 2020 and on our main website page

 We look forward to seeing you at an event soon.
+Most events are free to fully paid up BHOGG Members

-UPCOMING EVENTS IN FEBRUARY 2020
+UPCOMING EVENTS SPRING 2020

 Seedy Sunday: Sunday 2nd February, 10.30am to 4.00pm at Brighton and Hove Sixth Form College, 205 Dyke Rd, Hove, BN3 6EG